(For treatment side effects and complications only)

 Q. What if I am not satisfied with the final response from the Chief Executive?

-A.You should contact the Patient Experience Manager on 0151 556 5203 explaining the reasons why you are not satisfied with the Trust’s response.
+A.You should contact the Clinical Governance Support Team on 0151 556 5203 explaining the reasons why you are not satisfied with the Trust’s response.
 We can then investigate further or suggest a meeting to try to resolve any outstanding issues.
-If you still then remain dissatisfied you may contact the Parliamentary Ombudsman to investigate your complaint.
+If you still then remain dissatisfied you may contact the Parliamentary Ombudsman at the address below to investigate your complaint.

 The Clatterbridge Cancer Centre